newnonsick/matchav2/README.md

 ### Leave Management

-*   **Automated Tracking:** Automatically identifies and records leave requests from messages using natural language processing (Gemini AI).
+*   **Automated Tracking:** Automatically identifies and records leave requests from messages using natural language processing (Google Gemini AI).
 *   **Leave Confirmation:** Sends private confirmation messages to users upon successful leave request submission or edit.
 *   **Leave Deletion Handling:** Automatically removes leave records when the original request message is deleted.
 *   **Daily Leave Summaries:** Sends daily summaries of all recorded leaves to a designated channel and updates it in real-time as new leaves are tracked or deleted for the current day.